Sustainability

 The Global Seafood Sustainability Initiative (GSSI) is a nonprofit foundation established in 2012 with the goal of improving the credibility and clarity of seafood sustainability by developing a comprehensive eco-labeling benchmarking system for evaluating third-party certification programs.
 The objective is to drive improvement in the governance and metrics of seafood certifications, such as MSC, BAP, and ASC.
 BlueWater, alongside our sister company Gorton's, is a full GSSI partner and a stakeholder participant in this public and private sector alliance.

-Other Sustainability Partnerships
+Other Industry Partnerships

-Global Aquaculture Alliance
+Global Seafood Alliance

 Marine Stewardship Council

-The Marine Stewardship Council (MSC) is the world’s leading certification organization and eco-labeling program for wild-caught seafood.
+The Marine Stewardship Council (MSC) is one of the world’s leading certification organization and eco-labeling program for wild-caught seafood.
 MSC-certified fisheries must meet stringent standards for sustainable fish stocks, minimized environmental impact, and effective management, including meeting all local, national, and international laws.
 In addition, the fishery must have a system in place to respond to changing circumstances to maintain sustainability.
 BlueWater sources the majority of our wild-caught seafood from MSC-certified fisheries.

 National Fisheries Institute